C-F-K/bb-kettle-lrs/README.md

 *Note that these files contain no database connection data and will require this to work*

+*LRS connection data exists (because including it has no implications for security), but will be inaccurate since the job was run against a local LRS*

 ## How it works:

 	kitchen /file JOBFILE COURSEFILE